dev10110/tech-notes/coding/cmake_tricks.md

 In `cmake 3.16` there is a new command: `target_precompile_headers`.
 This will speed up compilation, since c++ will not rebuild header files that have been compiled.

-Place some of your includes into a dedicated `precompile.hpp` and then `#include "precompile.hpp".
+Place some of your includes into a dedicated `precompile.hpp` and then `#include "precompile.hpp"`.
 Next, in your `CMakeLists.txt` add the following:
 ```
 target_precompile_headers(<target> PRIVATE
     include/precompile.hpp